Skip to main content

 The in-use set rides on top of the budget rather than inside it: a node always keeps everything its live runners need, plus up to 40 GiB of the most recently used idle copies.

 The store host is a special case.
 When a node points node_cache_path at the same directory as store_path (so it loads directly from the store without a second copy), the recency budget is skipped on that node whatever the toggle says.
-The store's canonical copies are never auto-evicted.
+The store's canonical copies are never auto-evicted by either the lifecycle or capacity path.
+New canonical downloads are themselves serialized and admitted from their exact selected manifest, including resumable bytes, and fail before transfer if they cannot preserve the same 10 GiB reserve.

 Deleting a model from the store

 DELETE /store/models/{model_id} removes the canonical copy from the store host and evicts that model's staged copy from every node in the cluster at once.
+The eviction is a broadcast through the cluster's control plane: the delete issues a command, the master turns it into a fleet-wide event, and every worker that applies it removes its staged copy on disk while the model's download records are dropped from cluster state.
 This path is unconditional: it ignores both cleanup_on_deactivate and the recency budget, because once the canonical copy is gone the staged copies are orphans.
 Use it to remove a model everywhere and reclaim its disk fleet-wide in one call.

 Reclaiming disk manually